-1) Enroll, if possible, in Polley Associates’ Out-Of-State Exam Prep course.
+1) Enroll, if possible, in the Polley Associates Out-Of-State Exam Prep course.

-The Out-Of-State Exam Prep course is only a half-day (9 a.m. to noon), costs $95, and reviews Pennsylvania real estate law material on the exam for which you’ll be tested.
+The Out-Of-State Exam Prep course is only a half-day (9 AM to noon), and reviews Pennsylvania real estate law material on the exam for which you’ll be tested.
 However, because this course is held only every other month and only at our Newtown Square (suburban Philadelphia) PA facility, it may be an impractical option for some out-of-staters.

 One recommended aid is the textbook titled “Real Estate Exam Prep Booklet for Pennsylvania.”
 We make it available for purchase online.